Kei-K23/go-ecom/README.md

-# Go Dummy E-Commerce API
+# Go General E-Commerce API

 This is a simple e-commerce API with JWT authentication implemented in Go.